jradd/django-newproj-template/readme.md

 This template sets up seperate development and production settings files that inherit from a common base settings file.

-[Chef-Cookbook-DjangoNewProj](https://github.com/jbergantine/chef-cookbook-djangonewproj) configures postactivate and postdeactivate virtualenv hooks for specifying the proper settings file when working in the virtual environment within Vagrant for development.
+[Chef-Cookbook-DjangoNewProj](https://github.com/jbergantine/chef-cookbook-djangonewproj) configures postactivate and postdeactivate virtualenv hooks for specifying the proper settings file when working in the virtual environment within Vagrant for development so the ``--settings=`` flag doesn't need to be explicitly used.
 Something similar will need to be done in production.

 ### You will be using PostgreSQL as your database.